English cricket team in Australia in 1932–33: The MCC team

 Walter Robins and Kumar Shri Duleepsinhji were invited to tour, but declined to do so, the latter because of ill-health.

 Test matches

 First Test

-An easy victory for England, with Bradman absent for Australia.
+An easy victory for England, with Bradman absent for Australia due to a contract dispute with the Australian Board of Control.
 McCabe provided Australia's only significant resistance with the bat; Larwood claimed ten match wickets.
 Pataudi's century on Test debut was to be his sole Test century, and he was dropped after the second Test due to his dissent against Bodyline tactics (when he refused to move to a leg-side fielding position, Jardine is said to have commented "I see his highness is a conscientious objector").

 Second Test

 On his return, Bradman was bowled first ball in the first innings when expecting a bouncer; Fingleton was left to hold Australia's first innings together.
 Nonetheless, an unbeaten century for Bradman in the second innings, and ten wickets for O'Reilly, granted Australia their only victory of the Test series.